Campaign Status: Concluded

 What Else You Can Do

-- Please share the Action Network link widely — with your friends, Facebook and Twitter followers.
+- Please share the Action Network link (disabled) — with your friends, Facebook and Twitter followers.
 This is a campaign about numbers – the MORE constituents weighing in, the better.

 - If you belong to an organization, urge them to support this action by signing on as an organization.
-Use the Alliance’s Action Network Petition.
+Use the Alliance’s Action Network Petition (disabled)

 - Encourage members of the organization to sign on individually at the Action Network link.